Proplex T Side Effects

 Generic Name: factor ix complex

-Note: This document contains side effect information about factor ix complex.
-Some of the dosage forms listed on this page may not apply to the brand name Proplex T.
+Note: This page contains side effects data for the generic drug factor ix complex.
+It is possible that some of the dosage forms included below may not apply to the brand name Proplex T.

 For the Consumer